Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 _Note: The results were repartitioned and stored into the same text file.
 It is highly recommended to not do this but it is done here for the sake of readability_

-# Recognition
+## Recognition
 This project was featured on [Data Machina Issue #130](https://www.getrevue.co/profile/datamachina/issues/data-machina-issue-130-112552) listed at number 3 under ScalaTOR.
-Thank you very much for the listing.
+Thank you for the listing.

 ## Progress of Project
 - [x] Download MovieLens dataset